CSCfi/ida2-command-line-tools/README.md

            -t : target host (default: "https://ida.fairdata.fi")
            -p : project name

-Pathnames may correspond to either files or folders, except for `download`, where only files may be specified.
+Pathnames may correspond to either files or folders.
 If a folder is specified, then the action is performed for all files within that folder and all subfolders.
+Folders are downloaded as zip files.
 Actions can be performed on only one file or folder at a time.

 `target_pathname` and `new_target_pathname` are relative to the staging area of the specified project.
-When downloading, the `target_pathname` must correspond to a file, as only individual files may be downloaded.

-`local_pathname` is the pathname of a folder or file on the local system which is to be uploaded, or the pathname on the local system to which a file will be downloaded.
+`local_pathname` is the pathname of a folder or file on the local system which is to be uploaded, or the pathname on the local system to which a file will be downloaded (either a single data file or the zip file for a data folder).
 Existing files will not be overwritten.

 `move` can also be used to rename a file or folder without changing its location.

 ## Installation